VRHIKKY/VketCloudSDK_Documents/docs/FAQ/MeshColiderAndAreaColliderOverrap.en.md

 ## Steps Taken to Resolve
 ### ① Playing the particles using HeliScript

-Attempted to play the relevant particles using `hel_scene_PlayItem()`, and the particles played successfully.
+Attempted to play the relevant particles using `Item.Play()`, and the particles played successfully.

 ### ② Adjusting the position of the Cube’s collision box